d1r7b46/Password-Spray-Tools/README.md

 Add a domain name onto a list of usernames, creating a new file.

 This Python script facilitates the process of appending a domain name to a list of usernames stored in a line-separated text file.
 Upon receiving the file path and domain name from the user, it reads the usernames, appends the domain to each username, and writes the updated list to a new text file named after the provided domain followed by "_newUsernames.txt".

+# Gmail Verification (Google Sheet)
+A Google Sheet template to verify gmail email accounts (with instructions).